 Material Originating From Another Website

-If the alleged infringing material originates from another source and you believe that a Website has cached that material, then confirm any of the following that apply:
+If the alleged infringing material originates from another source and you believe that a Website has cached that material, then confirm any of the following that applies:

 i.
 The material has been removed from the originating site or access to the material on the originating site has been disabled;